LaurenSon88/Data-Exploration/README.md

 SELECT COUNT(*)
 FROM deduplicated_user_logs;
   ```

 #### 3. Compare counts
-  The number of rows in the original table/dataset vs. the number of rows of the deduplicated table.
+  The row count in the original table/dataset vs. the row count of the deduplicated table.

+  In this example the original table has 43891 rows and the deduplicated table has 31004 row, therefore we can conclude that there are duplicate records.

+## Other ways to identify duplicate records

   ### Group by counts across all columns
 ```sql